-The scope of enforcement of this policy shall cover all directors, executives, and employees.
+The scope of enforcement of this policy shall cover all directors, executives, and employees and shall be communicated to all relevant stakeholders..

 Implementation Guidelines

 To ensure a clear understanding of all directors, executives, and employees about proceeding with matters that may involve possible corruption risks, they shall exercise due care in taking actions in the following matters.